Chart Color Schemes

 Bermagui is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Bermagui, as evaluated at the 2016 Census, comprised 81.1% houses and 18.9% other dwellings.
-In comparison, Non-Metro NSW had 84.3% houses and 15.7% other dwellings.
-Home ownership in Bermagui was 57.8%, with mortgaged dwellings at 19.3% and rented dwellings at 22.9%.
-The median monthly mortgage repayment was $1,517, aligning with Non-Metro NSW's average.
-The median weekly rent was $310, compared to Non-Metro NSW's $320.
-Nationally, Bermagui's mortgage repayments were lower at $1,517 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Bermagui's dwelling structures, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Bermagui was at 57.8%, with mortgaged dwellings at 19.3% and rented ones at 22.9%.
+The median monthly mortgage repayment was $1,517, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent figure in Bermagui was $310, compared to Non-Metro NSW's $330.
+Nationally, Bermagui's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing